yabinmeng/jupyter_sparkr/README.md

 [I 04:17:29.489 NotebookApp] Saving file at /MyDSESparkR.ipynb
 ```

-Meanwhile, from Spark master web UI, you should see a running application named under "sparkR", as below:
+Meanwhile, from Spark master web UI, you should see a running application named under "sparkR", as below.

 <img src="https://github.com/yabinmeng/jupyter_sparkr/blob/master/resources/jupypter_sparkr_master.png" alt="Jupyter Web UI]" width="600">

+Please also **notice** the CPU and memory usage as limiteded per our previous settings.
+This is very important to set the limits because the SparkR session launched from the notebook is a long running session.
+Unless the notebook user explicitly terminate the R kernel from the notebook UI (note: not just simply close the notebook web browser), it will stay alive until Jupyter server restarts.
+If we don't set the Spark resource usage limit, the SparkR session will grab all available resources, leading all future Spark applications stuck waiting.

 ![R Note Book with Spark](https://github.com/yabinmeng/jupyter_sparkr/blob/master/resources/notebook/MyDSESparkR.ipynb)